Updated article originally published November 18, 2020.

-With many students now heavily enrolled in distance learning and virtual classrooms, traditional content coverage won’t work by itself.
+With many students now heavily enrolled in distance learning and virtual classrooms, traditional content coverage will not work by itself.

-Yes, you can still grade students with tests and quizzes, but the rigid structure of in-class instruction won’t work when dealing with students who are limited by their devices.
+Yes, you can still grade students with tests and quizzes, but the rigid structure of in-class instruction will not work when dealing with students who are limited by their devices.
 The ideal way to grade students online is to combine elements of the personalized learning and inquiry-based models mentioned above.

-- Grade productivity more than material retention: Relying too much on tests and quizzes while teaching students online is problematic.
-The memorizing of material alone doesn’t mean that your students are learning correctly.
+- Grade Productivity More Than Material Retention: Relying too much on tests and quizzes while teaching students online may not always be effective.
+The memorizing of material alone does not mean that your students are learning correctly.
 However, factoring the time a student has spent using a platform or engaging with the material can give you a much better indication of their participation with the assigned work.

-- Grade more intentionally: But you can still grade them fairly.
+- Grade More Intentionally: You can still grade them fairly.
 Based on the time and effort they spend on the course work—which you can measure by their communication with you—you can give them a grade that reflects their potential.

-Modified grading, streamlining assignments and gaining a better understanding of the technology you’re using and what your students are using will go a long way to improving the experience for faculty and students alike.
-Grading students differently with an “online first” mentality won’t end all pain points students and instructors will have, but it will help.
+Modified grading, streamlining assignments and gaining a better understanding of the technology you are using and what your students are using will go a long way to improving the experience for faculty and students alike.
+Grading students differently with an “online first” mentality will not end all pain points students and instructors will have, but it will help.

-Instructors and students face the challenge of the traditional assessment system changing significantly in just a matter of months.
-It’s understandable for teachers to feel somewhat flustered.
+Instructors and students face the challenge of the traditional assessment system changing significantly when opting to learn remotely.
+It is understandable for teachers to feel somewhat flustered.
 But grading students online doesn’t have to feel like a lost cause.